-The Think Tank has been working on a bill to reform the national arbitration law.
-The drafting of such bill has been inspired by Belgian and French arbitration law, as well as some elements from the UNCITRAL Model law.
-The bill has been provided to the Ministry of Justice.
+The bill is based on a proposal from the Think Tank for Arbitration inspired by Belgian and French arbitration law, as well as some elements from the UNCITRAL Model Law.

-This reform of the law is an important step in the development of arbitration in Luxembourg as it takes into account the recent changes in French, Belgian and Luxemboug law and will definitively modernise Luxembourg's arbitration law.
+This reform of the law is an important step in the development of arbitration in Luxembourg as it takes into account the recent changes in French, Belgian and Luxembourg law and will definitively modernise Luxembourg's arbitration law to align it with international arbitration standards.